Maggebag/PinBallGame/README.md

 #### Disclaimer:
 There is a chance the ball gains so much speed that it will pass through the board border during a "tick".
 That means that between the updating of the physics world the ball will move in a "tick" longer than the border width.
 If this happens reset the ball position using "R".

+It is possible for the plunger to somehow phase through the wall and "detach" from its constraint.
+"It's a feature not a bug" /s
+This is something I discovered when messing about, and I have not recreated it more times.
+If it happens, just restart the game by closing it and preopening it .

 #### No tests for bullet...